oracle-samples/sample-serverless-saas-erp-dataload/README.md

 8. This step creates all the resources in OCI , including the setup of a VCN, an API Gateway, uploading the Oracle Cloud Functions and creating a OCI Vault to store the Fusion ERP password.
 The Terraform script does not create the OCI Vault Secret as this is currently not possible using Terraform.
 The Terraform script will however create a dummy ERP password within the vault and you will need to update this with the real password for your Oracle Fusion ERP system.

-9. Update the *erppassword* secret within the Oracle vault
+9. Update the *erppassword* secret within the Oracle Vault

    - Log In to OCI console